LandonSchropp/dotfiles/readme.md

 ## PostgreSQL

 [PostgreSQL](http://www.postgresql.org/) is an open-source SQL database.

-OS X ships with and old version of PostgreSQL preinstalled.
+OS X ships with an old version of PostgreSQL preinstalled.
 To install the newest version, use:

 ```
 brew install postgresql